Working with Demotions¶

 Notification set-up and implementation affects the statistics collected.
 Incorrectly set notifications will result in incorrect statistics.
 It is not always recommended to measure demotions.

-Products used in a demotion can be either hand picked or included (or excluded) by rules.
+Products used in a demotion can be either handpicked or included (or excluded) by rules.
+Variants can only be included (or excluded) by rules.